kylehorton33/mise-bar/README.md

 ## Next steps?
 12.16

-- add more ing and recipes
+- [DONE!
+12.16] add more ing and recipes
 - user tests